PreschoolKindergartenFirst Grade

 Don't wait for a high-stress moment (like getting out the door) to practice.
 Practice during low-stakes playtime.
 Kindergarten thrives on two-step directions, so that is your target.

 The Habit: Turn cleanup or daily routines into a 'One-Two' challenge.
 'First, put the red block in the box.
 Second, touch your nose!'
 Making the second step silly removes the pressure.
 When they succeed, celebrate the specific skill: 'Wow, you remembered both steps!
 Your working memory is getting so strong!'
-As we outlined in our Kindergarten Readiness Guide, this is how independence is truly built.
+And if “waiting for the right moment” is hard in your house, you might also like How to Build a 15-Minute Focus Habit Before Kindergarten, because that same focus muscle shows up in directions, too.

 Step 3: The 'Repeat It Back' Rule